Click on the course titles below to view general syllabi for Biology courses.

 BIOL 352 (3) Plant Physiology II: Plant Development

-Introduction to the processes involved in growth and development: cell division, tissue culture, meristems, differentiation, the action of major growth regulators, and photomorphogenesis.
+Introduction to the processes involved in growth and development: cell division, tissue culture, meristems, differentiation, and the action of major growth regulators, and photomorphogenesis.
 Emphasis on experimental approaches.
 [2-3-1]

 Prerequisite: Either (a) BIOL 200 and one of BIOL 233, BIOL 234; or (b) FRST 302.
 (CHEM 233 is recommended.)